b-lukaszuk/BS_wJ_eng/contents/logo.md

 Julia is a nice programming language with over 10'000 registered packages for community use.
 Some of them come with cool logos.

-In this task your job is to use you favorite plotting library to reproduce the logo of [JuliaStats](https://juliastats.org/) that you may find [here](https://juliastats.org/images/logo.png) (it doesn't have to be exact).
+In this task your job is to use your favorite plotting library to reproduce the logo of [JuliaStats](https://juliastats.org/) that you may find [here](https://juliastats.org/images/logo.png) (it doesn't have to be exact).